Introduction

 - Horsepower needs

 Additionally, the gearbox warranty details provide assurance of the machinery's reliability, which is crucial for project planning.
-Safety features, such as front rubber bands and rear metal bands, are also important considerations for construction project managers to ensure safe operation.
+Safety features, such as front rubber bands and rear metal bands, are also important considerations for managers to ensure safe operation.

 - Full-length strongbacks